aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear.md

 The new approach has significantly improved the **demo quality** and is set to increase **operational efficiency**, ensuring a more agile, client-centric way to showcase our platform.

-It **removed friction** from the update process, reducing reliance on development and production time by 75%.
-It also enabled content personalisation for prospective clients in sports, media, and gaming.
+This approach removed friction from the update process, cutting development and **production time by 75%**.
+It also enabled **content personalisation** for prospective clients in sports, media, and gaming.

 ---

 ## Reflection

-This role challenged me to lead beyond design, working across AI, product, marketing, and operations.
-I learned to translate complex technical concepts for stakeholders, guide teams through ambiguity, and balance creative vision with business outcomes.
+This role challenged me to operate at the heart of strategic decision-making — helping shape the direction of an AI product while embedding user-centred design principles in a fast-moving, lean environment.
+I learned how to translate complex AI concepts into real user value, guide teams through ambiguity, and balance experimentation with execution.

-What I’m most proud of: **bridging the gap between strategy and execution**, and helping reposition a company for its next stage of growth.
+What I’m most proud of: **bringing product design to the core of an AI startup’s strategy** — and helping reposition the company for its next stage of growth.